toastyrye/textbank/README.rst

 Mac Textbank
 ============

-A textbanking tool for mac using bash
+A textbanking tool for mac using bash and python

 Install